IV sedation is a technique used by anesthesiologists to keep patients comfortably sedated through an entire appointment.

 Is IV Sedation Safe?

 IV sedation is very safe as well as effective.
 Your vital signs will be constantly monitored from the moment you arrive at the office through the appointment, and until we are certain you are ready to leave.
 In fact, our dentists at Dental Associates of Delaware and the whole dental team along with the Board Certified Anesthesiologist are highly trained in safety and emergency procedures, making our dental office one of the safest places you can be!
-Contact our Brandywine office, Middletown office or Hockessin office to make an appointment to get more information.
+Contact our Brandywine office or Hockessin office to make an appointment to get more information.